Recovery Guidance for Your Small Business

 • Prepare WNC Strong bridge loan and/or SBA disaster loan application(s), which often require detailed financial and tax records.

-If needed, apply for a business recovery loan.
+If needed, apply for business recovery funding.

-• Mountain BizWorks’ WNC Strong: Business Recovery Fund – supports North Carolina small businesses and family farms as they recover.
+• WNC Strong: Helene Business Recovery Fund from Mountain BizWorks – supports North Carolina small businesses and family farms as they recover.
 Bridge loans are available for up to $100,000.
+More information at: WNC Strong: Helene Business Recovery Fund

 • U.S. Small Business Administration Disaster Loan – provides low interest disaster loans for homeowners, renters, businesses, and non-profits.
 There are two types of SBA disaster loans: 1) physical disaster loans of up to $2 million to cover uninsured or underinsured losses and 2) economic injury disaster loans of up to $2 million to help meet financial obligations.